 What is physical literacy?

-Physical literacy is when kids have developed the skills and confidence to be physically active for life.
+Physical literacy is when kids have developed the skills, confidence, and love of movement to be physically active for life.

 PHYSICAL LITERACY LIFE CYCLE

 Physical literacy begins when parents encourage movement in infancy…

 … and can be a gift that is shared between generations.

 Reduced risk of heart disease, stroke, cancer, and diabetes

 7-8%Higher annual earnings